 How to book train tickets online: Amsterdam-Antwerp rail tickets can be easily booked at the NS International site

-The coach is the cheapest travel option between Amsterdam and Antwerp with a journey time which varies between 2 and 3 1/2 hours, depending on the service and stops.
-We recommend trying to choose one of the faster services if possible.
+The coach is the cheapest travel option between Amsterdam and Antwerp with a journey time that varies between 2 and 3 1/2 hours, depending on the service and stops.
+Consider the coach if you are on a tight budget, otherwise just take the faster train.

-Flixbus is a German coach company that offers services between Amsterdam (Sloterdijk station and Bijlmer) and Antwerp up to 14x daily.
-Fares start at €7 one-way.
+Flixbus is a German coach company that operates services between Amsterdam Sloterdijk and Antwerp.
+The bus stop is at Rooseveltplats (B5) not far from Antwerp Central.
+It currently operates a multiple daily service with fares starting at around €7 one-way.
 Book your Flixbus ticket here